Quickstart: use the Azure Stack administration portal

 The Quickstart tutorial tile provides links to online documentation for the most common tasks.

-Although an operator has can create resources such as virtual machines, virtual networks, and storage accounts in the administrator portal, you should sign in to the user portal to create and test resources.
+Although an operator can create resources such as virtual machines, virtual networks, and storage accounts in the administration portal, you should sign in to the user portal to create and test resources.

-The Create a virtual machine link in the quickstart tutorial tile has you create a virtual machine in the administrator portal, but this is only intended to validate Azure Stack after it's first deployed.
+The Create a virtual machine link in the quickstart tutorial tile has you create a virtual machine in the administration portal, but this is only intended to validate that Azure Stack has been deployed successfully.

 Understand subscription behavior

-There is only one subscription available to use from the administrator portal.
-This subscription is the Default Provider Subscription.
-You can't add any other subscriptions and use them in the administrator portal.
+There are three subscriptions created by default in the administration portal; consumption, default provider, and metering.
+As an Operator, you will mostly use the Default Provider Subscription.
+You can't add any other subscriptions and use them in the administration portal.

-The administrator and user portals are backed by separate instances of Azure Resource Manager.
-Because of this Resource Manager separation, subscriptions do not cross portals.
-For example, if you, as an Azure Stack operator, sign in to the user portal, you can't access the Default Provider Subscription.
+The administration and user portals are backed by separate instances of Azure Resource Manager.
+Because of this Azure Resource Manager separation, subscriptions do not cross portals.
+For example, if you, as an Azure Stack Operator, sign in to the user portal, you can't access the Default Provider Subscription.
 Although you don't have access to any administrative functions, you can create subscriptions for yourself from available public offers.
 As long as you're signed in to the user portal you are considered a tenant user.

-In the development kit environment, if a user belongs to the same tenant directory as the Azure Stack operator, they are not blocked from signing in to the administrator portal.
-However, they can't access any of the administrative functions.
-Also, from the administrator portal, they can't add subscriptions or access offers that are available to them in the user portal.
+In an ASDK environment, if a user belongs to the same tenant directory as the Azure Stack Operator, they are not blocked from signing in to the administration portal.
+However, they can't access any of the administrative functions or add subscriptions to access offers that are available to them in the user portal.

 Customize the dashboard